ItsMeSwagnik/PrivyPay/README.md

 ## 📌 What It Does

+- Anyone can **register** a confidential account by deriving a Grumpkin keypair from a Freighter signature and binding it on-chain with a ZK proof
-- **Confidential Wallet** — deposit XLM into a shielded balance, merge, transfer privately, withdraw back to public
+- **Deposit** public XLM into a shielded balance — no proof needed, just a standard transfer
+- **Merge** the receiving balance into the spendable balance before sending
+- **Transfer privately** — amount is a Pedersen commitment on-chain; only sender, recipient, and auditor can see it
-- **Payroll** — employer runs an atomic batch of confidential transfers to all employees in one transaction; either fully succeeds or fully reverts
+- **Payroll** — employer runs an atomic batch of confidential transfers to all employees; either fully succeeds or fully reverts
 - **Delegated Payroll** — employer approves once via `set_spender`, payroll runs on schedule without a fresh signature every cycle
 - **B2B Invoicing** — create invoices on-chain (public metadata, private amount), pay via confidential transfer, cancel if needed
 - **Auditor Console** — compliance auditor decrypts every transfer amount using a designated Grumpkin key, without any account cooperation
 - **Selective Disclosure** — prove a single payment amount to a third party via a one-time ZK proof, without revealing anything else

----

-## ⚙️ How It Works

-1. **Register** — derives Grumpkin keypair from a Freighter signature, binds it to the token contract with a UltraHonk ZK proof
-2. **Deposit** — moves public XLM into a confidential receiving balance (no proof needed)
-3. **Merge** — folds receiving → spendable balance
-4. **Transfer / Payroll** — generates a client-side UltraHonk proof, submits `confidential_transfer`; amount is a Pedersen commitment on-chain
-5. **Auditor** — designated auditor key decrypts every transfer's dual ECDH ciphertext without account cooperation
-6. **Selective Disclosure** — holder proves a single payment to a third party via ZK, without revealing anything else
-7. **Withdraw** — converts confidential balance back to public XLM
+- **Withdraw** — convert confidential balance back to public XLM at any time

 ---